 Multicultural teams are not an emerging phenomenon – they have grown over the long term from globalisation, migration and greater workforce diversity.
-But the COVID-19 pandemic has seen organisations radically change their ways of working, and diverse teams now collaborate across different regions like never before.
+But since the COVID-19 pandemic organisations have radically changed their ways of working, and diverse teams now collaborate across different regions like never before.

 Organisations can recruit from a much wider geographical spread given the prevalence of remote working, and as a result, multicultural teams are likely to become more common.
 The spotlight will then be on managers to help them adapt and thrive.